Code-Institute-Submissions/serendipity/README.md

 UX
 First Time Visitor Goals;
-- It should be clear it's a page for a Bed & breakfast and make them want to know more.
+- It's clear it's a page for a Bed & breakfast and it should make them want to know more.
+- Entering the site, users are greeted with a Hero image and a message.
+There's also a clean navbar and a couple of       buttons that leads to relevant information.
-- it's easy to move around the pages
+- It's easy to navigate throughout the site
--
+- The navbar is sticky, the user never lose their way.

 Returning Visitor goals;
--                                                                                                                       xxxxx

-Put in the wireframe link here
+-Returning  visitor can quickly see if there is a special offer on and get hold of the contact information straight away since you can find it on every page and also a contact link in the navbar.

+Wireframe <a href="assets/pdf/wireframe-serendipity.pdf">View</a>

 Design:
 Color scheme,
 - I picked calm colors to make the site feel warm, relaxing and welcoming.
 Mainly a shade of purple, pink and creamy white.
-Fpund the colours on Coolors.
+Found the colours on Coolors.

 Typography:
 - I chose Lobster for a romantic feel and Lato for the samller text because the Lobster became difficult to read in smaller text.
-In case the font isn't being imported into the site correctly I use  xx as a back up     xxxxxx
+In case the font isn't being imported into the site correctly I use Sans-serif as a back-up font.

 Imagery:
 The large background hero images is picked for a relaxing feel.
 The gallery is supposed to make the potential guest feel like they know what they're buying.

 Features:
-- Responsive on all devices
+- Responsive on all device sizes
 - Interactive elements

 xxxxxxx